Pregnancy Calculator — Calculate Your Due Date

 Weeks 1 – 12

-The most critical stage.
-Your baby forms from a single cell into a complete being.
-Morning sickness, fatigue, and heightened sensitivity to smells are the most common symptoms.
+The most critical stage of pregnancy.
+Your baby develops from a single cell to a fully-formed human being.
+Morning sickness, fatigue, and heightened sensitivity to smells are common symptoms.

 Weeks 1–12 details →